renehiemstra/Cosm/README.md

 ```
 cosm status
 ```
-*Gives an overview of a package when evaluated in the root of a package.*
+*Gives an overview of a package when evaluated in the root of a package.
+Direct dependencies are denoted in bold blue.*
 ```
 cosm registry status <registry name>
 ```